 O’Dell, of Greenwood, is now an instructor in the Electrical Trades Department.
 He earned his Associate of Occupational Studies degree at Alfred State.

 Scott, of Belmont, was hired as an instructor in the Culinary Arts Department.
 He received an associate degree from Alfred State.

 Tilley, of Naples, is a new computer technician in the Technology Services Department.
 He earned his Bachelor of Science degree in computer engineering technology from Alfred State and previously served in the US Navy.

 Torrell, of Sylva, NC, is now in the position of assistant professor in the Architecture and Design Department.
 She earned Bachelor of Fine Arts and a Master of Arts degrees from the University of Washington.

 Traugh, of Higganum, CT, joins the college as an instructor in the Automotive Trades Department.
 He earned his Associate of Occupational Studies degree from Alfred State.

 Tremper, of Cohocton, was hired as an instructor in the Automotive Trades Department.
 He received his associate degree in autobody repair from Alfred State.

 Warren, of Almond, is a new office assistant 1 (keyboarding) in the Agriculture and Veterinary Technology Department.
 She holds a degree in court and realtime reporting from Alfred State.

-White, of Wellsville, joins the college as a clinical coordinator in the Radiologic Technology Department.
+White, of Wellsville, joins the college as a clinical coordinator in the Physical and Life Sciences Department.
 She earned an Associate of Arts degree from Niagara University, an Associate of Applied Science degree from Alfred State, and a Bachelor of Arts degree from Alfred University.